peterlada/access-code-4.1-instructor/units/html/rubric-final.md

 ## Rubric for grading Final Assessment

+Peter:

+* +0.1 for style guide perfect formatting
+* -0.1 for missing doctype declaration
+* -0.1 for not naming files as requested
+* 0.0 for ignored extra css
+* -0.1 for misformed html tags

 ### Question 7/8 (Table of Named Colors)

 #### table.html (this is sort of a gimme)